omegaui/keystrokelistener/README.md

 - Just create a `KeyStrokeListener` object by passing the component object in the constructor
-- Use `putKeyStroke` method to map a task with a keystroke like below
+- Use `putKeyStroke` method to map a task with a keystroke
 - pass the `KeyStrokeListener`'s Object to `component.addKeyListener()` method

 Like below